Weyl-Lorentz-U(1)-invariant symmetric teleparallel gravity in three dimensions: Notations, conventions, definitions

 \section{Notations, conventions, definitions}

-The triple $\{M,g,\omega\}$ defines a spacetime where $M$ is three-dimensional manifold, $g$ is non-degenerate metric, $\omega$ represents full (or affine) connection.
-We denote the $g$-orthonormal coframe by $e^a$, then write metric as $g=\eta_{ab} e^a \otimes e^b$ where $\eta_{ab}$ is the Minkowski metric with the signature $(-,+,+)$.
+The triple $\{M,g,\nabla\}$ defines a spacetime where $M$ is three-dimensional orientable and differentiable manifold, $g$ is non-degenerate metric and $\nabla$ is full (or affine) connection \cite{thirring1997}, \cite{frankel2012}.
+We denote the $g$-orthonormal coframe by $e^a$, then write the metric as $g=\eta_{ab} e^a \otimes e^b$ where $\eta_{ab}$ is the Minkowski metric with the signature $(-,+,+)$.
+The full connection is determined by the full connection 1-form $\omega^a{}_b$ via the definition $\nabla e^a := - \omega^a{}_b \wedge e^b$.
 In the language of exterior algebra, $e^a$ is called orthonormal 1-form and the Cartan structure equations are given by nonmetricity 1-form, torsion 2-form and curvature 2-form tensors, respectively,

 where $d$ is the exterior derivative, $D$ is the Lorentz-covariant exterior derivative and $\wedge$ is the exterior product.
 They satisfy the Bianchi identities